We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 That’s a Wrap

-And there we have it: A smattering of things to remember when you’re creating your first (or fifteenth) video to attract and retain more customers.
+And there you have it: A smattering of things to remember when you’re creating your first (or fifteenth) video to attract and retain more customers.

-Still deciding what type of video your business needs to hit your marketing goals?
+Still deciding what type of video makes most sense for your marketing goals?